The Right Way to Handle Wage Classifications

 Furthermore, every state maintains its own version of the FLSA, either layering additional rules on top of federal rules or applying similar rules where the federal rules don’t apply.
 The law most favorable to an employee, whether at the state or federal level, always applies.

 Key point.
-The FLSA establishes a minimum wage of $7.25 an hour, maintains a 40-hour work week, and sets a salary test for exempt positions at $455 per week.
+The FLSA establishes a minimum wage of $7.25 an hour, maintains a 40-hour work week, and it also sets a minimum salary test for exempt positions to become eligible for overtime at $684 per week (or $35,568 per year).
 The Wage and Hour Division of the US Department of Labor (DOL) is responsible for enforcing this law.

 Under the FLSA and DOL rules, there are three primary classifications for church employees: